How to Install Debian 12 on VMware Workstation 17

 Step 1

-Insert a flash memory into one of the USB ports of your host computer and create a folder named Backup, for example.
+Plug a flash memory into one of the USB ports of your host computer.
+After that, create a folder named Backup in your device, for example.

 Creating Folder Named Backup on USB Flash Memory in Host